maafiah/IdiomsResearch/README.md

 A repository of data and links for reserach on idiomatic expressions

-For: lingusitics, psycholingusitics, computational linguistics, education.
+For: lingusitics, psycholinguistics, computational linguistics, education.

 ## Overview
 A repository of data and links for reserach on idiomatic expressions